Tuesday, November 5, 2024

 Surprisingly, there were zero security checks.
 No one even glanced at my bags.
 I was given a piece of cardboard with my coach seat number on it and I boarded.
 (I chose riding coach, because the “roomettes” are way too small and the actual rooms are way overpriced.)
 I lucked out and not only got a window seat, it was on the second floor, mid-train car and on the left side of the train (best overall view for the trip).

-I quickly realized that all the YouTube videos I watched of this ride really didn’t enough pertinent information….
+I quickly realized that all the YouTube videos I watched of this ride really didn’t contain enough pertinent information….
 I was one my own.

 The train left on time – 2 p.m. and a woman sitting next to me was only going to western Illinois and used the Zephyr as a commuter train, not a scenic train.
-Once she left, I was sitting along until Denver.
+Once she left, I was sitting alone until Denver.

 California Zephyr as it leaves Chicago.